Discover how to visit Tallinn, Estonia in one day from a cruise stop.

 I can recommend Von Krahli Baar, at Rataskaevu 10, a relaxed restaurant with friendly service.
-I had an excellent seafood crepe washed down with a local Kosk beer for less than €10.
+I enjoyed an excellent seafood crepe washed down with a local Kosk beer for less than €10.

-Sated from lunch, it was time to explore a different side of Tallinn.
+Sated from lunch, it’s time to explore a different side of Tallinn.
 On the other side of the train station is Kalamaja, hipster central.